English Monarchs Series Publishers

 The first editor for the series was Professor David C. Douglas - an early contributor himself with his 1964 biography of William the Conqueror.
 A note by Charles Ross in the acknowledgements page to the 1997 Yale edition of his Edward IV biography of 1974 comments that Professor Douglas held the consultant editorial role until 1981.
 That year saw the publication of two new books in the series: Henry VI and Richard III and Methuen was to publish three more titles before relinquishing the series to Yale.

 In 2015 Robert Baldock stood down as Managing Director of the London office of Yale, but retained the post of Editorial Director.
-It is possible that the next few books to be published will have been commissioned and overseen by him.
-However, his influence on future English Monarchs titles remains to be seen, as does that of his successor, Heather McCallum.
-Ms. McCallum has a prior connection with this series.
-She was acknowledged and thanked in the Æthelstan and Mary I books, both published in 2011.
+Dr. Baldock's successor at Yale was Heather McCallum and, as we have seen, her influence in the English Monarchs books was being felt several years prior to her assumption of Yale UK's Managing Director in July 2015.
+Ms. McCallum was acknowledged and thanked in the Æthelstan and Mary I books, both published in 2011.
 In 2017 she, along with Rachael Lonsdale, were thanked in Dr. Bolton’s book on Cnut.
 In an for the Yale UK blog page in January 2019 Ms. McCallum described herself as Yale's commissioning editor and this makes it clear that she has oversight of Yale output in Britain and, therefore, the English Monarchs series.

 Generally but not always the Yale printings are slightly amended or corrected versions and in publishers' terms a new edition but not really warranting the label of new edition.
-Some books might, like the Yale copy of Richard I, have a new introduction by the author giving some indication of the changes, though this is not universal.
+Some books, like the paperback copy of Richard I, might have a new introduction by the author giving some indication of the changes, though this is not universal.
 However from what can be seen they do not state “Second Edition”.

 Generally Yale’s English Monarchs reprints are explicit in their changes, but not always.
-In the Yale version of his Richard I book Professor Gillingham indicates that errors were corrected and a few sections had minor changes but fundamentally it is the same as the previous Methuen hardback.
+In the Yale's 2002 paperback version of his Richard I book Professor Gillingham indicates that errors were corrected and a few sections had minor changes but fundamentally it is the same as the 1999 hardback.
 The 1972 S.B.
 Chrimes Henry VII book was republished by Yale in 1999.
 The only changes were a new introduction and some bibliographic embellishments.
 Note that the author died in 1984 so no changes could be made to the text, but this is not readily apparent from a cursory look at the book itself.

-This is an area of publishing which publishers struggle to get right and some make no attempt at all!
-There are countless examples of a reprinting being called a “new edition” or “the paperback edition” when it is the same book either in a new medium (now including ebooks) or even the same format.
+This is an area of publishing which publishers struggle to get right (from a bibliographer's point of view) and some make no attempt at all!
+There are countless examples of a reprinting being called a “new edition” or “the paperback edition” when it is the same book either in a new medium such as ebooks or even the same format.
 It’s not helpful, either, to call a title a new or second edition when it has only a new foreword or some typographical corrections made for the later printing.
-A second edition, for purchasers and students of these serious history books, means a revision of large sections of the books or even a complete re-write.
+A second edition, for purchasers and students of these serious history books, ought to mean a revision of large sections of the book or even a complete re-write.
 Edward Gregg’s ‘Queen Anne’ is a good example of this.
-See the notes on that book’s page here to see why.
-Educational textbooks are much more accurate in proclaiming a difference to an earlier iteration because, as we have all experienced, buying school or university textbooks is a painful and expensive experience if the direction is to get the “new” edition, so you want it to be both worthwhile and accurate enough for the publisher to avoid the charge of indulging in a deceptive trade practice.
-Additionally, there are those books bearing different titles in, for example, the UK and the USA, and many a customer has bought two titles not knowing they were getting the same book.
+See the notes on that book’s page to see why.
+Educational textbooks are much more accurate in proclaiming a difference to an earlier iteration because, as we have all experienced, buying school or university textbooks is a painful and expensive experience if the direction is to get the “new” edition, so you want the purchase to be worthwhile and the description accurate enough for the publisher to justify the high cost of the text book.
+Additionally, there are those books bearing different titles in, for example, the UK and the USA, and many a customer has bought two titles not knowing they were getting the same book: see and for one recent example.

 EBOOK AND AUDIO EDITIONS

 Ebook editions are being released by Yale for every new history title.
 The back catalogue is also being digitised.
 Ebooks are not released simultaneously in the USA and Britain.
-The two territories are treated differently.
-It suits the publishing industry to do this but it denies customers in the unserved locations the ability to purchase a legitimate product.
 Most English Monarchs titles are now available digitally.
 (See the book bage herein for a title of your interest).
 Yale lists the ebook varieties it offers.
 Please note that only the Kindle versions have been researched for these pages.

 Audiobooks are being published by , under licence from Yale, for download and on CD.
 At the end of 2019 this format is available for the Yale books Matilda, Philip II, and Richard III (by Michael Hicks).
 None of these are in the series, but expect this list to grow in time.
 See the books' pages on this site for the links to buy the ebooks in these digital formats.